Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Prompt_system.md

 Details of staff conducting the underpinning research: AUTHOR Period when the impact occurred: IMPACT_PERIOD

+Do not repeat the program information in the case study.

 Your task is to assist in writing an impact assessment report on RESEARCH_TOPIC.